maxteebabs/capstone/README.md

 ----

 ## INTRODUCTION
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+This is a full fledged API project.
+The motivation behind this project is as a result of my passion in the movie industry.
+There will be incremental changes to this project from time to time.

 ### HEROKU URL
 This application is hosted on heroku and a link is provided here.